sciZer0/7/v/README.md

 Problem 6 is that on each of the existing blockchains, there are low incentives for validators and developers if calculated per person.

-Ideally, a blockchain must create extremely-generous long-term incentives for validators and developers when calculated per person — in order to always be able to attract highly-professional developers, and as a result, to always be a sustainable working system.
+Ideally, a blockchain must create extremely-generous long-term incentives for validators and developers when calculated per person — in order to always be able to attract highly-professional developers from both Web2 and Web3, and as a result, to always be a sustainable working system.

 The Vote blockchain ideally solves this problem from day one.